MicrosoftDocs/Devices-docs/surface-hub/conditional-access-for-surface-hub.md

 - Require password change

 #### Session ####
-- Use app enforced restrictions
+- Use app-enforced restrictions
 - Use Conditional Access App Control

 Additional details on Assignments and Access controls can be found in the [building a Conditional Access policy](/azure/active-directory/conditional-access/concept-conditional-access-policies) article.

 ## Troubleshoot ##
-If your Surface Hub is experiencing sign-in issues with the device account, first review the [Azure sign-in logs](troubleshoot-azure-sign-in-logs-for-surface-hub.md) to determine if any failures or interupts are seen.
+If your Surface Hub is experiencing sign-in issues with the device account, first review the [Azure sign-in logs](troubleshoot-azure-sign-in-logs-for-surface-hub.md) to determine if any failures or interrupts are seen.
 The details of the failed sign-in will typically show if a Conditional Access policy is blocking sign-in.

 The ["What If"](/azure/active-directory/conditional-access/what-if-tool) tool can be used to determine which Conditional Access policies apply to the device account.
-When using the tool, select the Surface Hub device account as the user and leave the default of "Any cloud app".
+When using the tool, select the Surface Hub device account as the user and leave the default "Any cloud app."
 More information can be found at [Troubleshooting Conditional Access using the What If tool](/azure/active-directory/conditional-access/troubleshoot-conditional-access-what-if).

 [ ![Gif image showing how to select the Surface Hub device account and run the What If tool against it.](images/WhatIfTool.gif) ](images/WhatIfTool.gif#lightbox)